-Immediately following a death, the surviving spouse, parent, or child will likely be inundated by texts, calls, and random visits from loved ones.
-For many people, texting and messaging is a safe way to offer condolences while not having to deal with the grieving person directly.
+Immediately following a death, the surviving spouse, parent, or child'll likely be inundated by texts, calls, and random visits from loved ones.
+For many people, texting is a safe way to offer condolences.
 Other people have a reaction to the news of a death where they reach out to the grieving person to either ask, "Why didn't you tell me?" or "I'm hurting so much," neither of which is appropriate when someone is trying to process a loved one's passing on their own.
 Be sure that the text you send is one that focuses on offering support rather than asking invasive questions about the death, funeral arrangements, and so on.

 - I can be at your house by 5:00.
 Let me come over and help however you need it.

 - Don't worry about responding...
 I just want you to know I'm sorry and I'm here for you.

-- I don't know the right words to say right now.
-But I am sorry and I love you.
+- I don't know the right words to say right now, and while it is cliche,I am sorry, and I love you very much

 - I wish I could be there with you right now.
 Are there people there to help you?